 Turning the other cheek and reciprocating with love is something that is hard to do but worth it to salvage something beautiful from an otherwise ugly situation.
 Simply trying to turn a negative into a positive can give us the drive to better ourselves and the world around us.

-When we are kind, we teach our children how good it feels to be giving, generous and considerate of our time and effort.
+When we offer kindness, we teach the younger generation how good it feels to be giving, generous and considerate of our time and effort.
 When we are compassionate towards a person, whether it be a friend or a stranger, we show ourselves that there is still hope for mankind.